On Lattice Constructions D and D' from q-ary Linear Codes: Volume and Minimum Distance of Construction D and D'

+from where the Lee minimum distance of $\Lambda_{D'}$ is $4$ which is the upper bound of Theorem \ref{TeodistLpDlinha}. \end{example} }

-\begin{remark} The main difficulty of extending the previous result to $L_{\mathrm{P}}$-distances for a chain of $q$-ary linear codes is the auxiliary statement, which cannot be true under these conditions, unless $P = 1$ or $q = 2$.
+\begin{remark} The main difficulty of extending the previous result to $L_{\mathrm{P}}$-distances for a chain of $q$-ary linear codes is the Lemma \ref{auxiliarystatement}, which cannot be true under these conditions, unless $P = 1$ or $q = 2$.
 To the best of our knowledge, it appears that there is no similar result for the general case. \end{remark}